glaciergh0st/davdao/src/content/blog/thoughts-on-emerging-AI-threat-actors.md

 ---

 ## Conclusion
-AI is not an absolute threat.
-It’s an opportunity to be pioneers and future hall-of-famers.
-By combining new AI skills with decades of classical security experience, the direction of the next generation of cyber defense and adversarial tactics rests in your hands.
+AI in the security space is not an absolute threat to security professionals.
+It’s an opportunity to be contributing pioneers and future hall-of-famers.
+By combining new AI skills with decades of classical security experience, the direction of the next generation of AI-adaptive cyber defense and adversarial tactics rests in your hands.

-AI may surpass the skills benchmark of a principal security researcher or SME with only a few months of training, and when given a century’s worth of currently available security playbook, it can become highly creative and semi-intuitive.
+In addition, AI may surpass the skills benchmark of a principal security researcher or SME with only a few months of training, and when given a century’s worth of currently available security playbook, it can become highly creative and semi-intuitive.
-Nonetheless, **every organization’s risk profile, priorities, and resource constraints demand a degree of contextual judgment that remains uniquely human.** This understanding is essential to both decision makers and non-decision makers.
+However, **every organization’s risk profile, priorities, and resource constraints vary and will always demand a degree of contextual judgment that remains uniquely human.** Recognizing this is essential for both decision makers and practitioners as we navigate a security landscape increasingly shaped by AI.